leadedge/Spout2/SpoutSDK/Example/readme.txt

                 bin
         SpoutSDK

-SpoutPanel.exe is an executable program used by a Spout receiver application and must be copied to the folder for the binary e.g. "bin".
+SpoutPanel.exe is an executable program used by a Spout receiver application.
+It's path is detected from the registry after installation.
+Otherwise it must be copied to the folder for the binary e.g. "bin".